 - Launched the Mizzou Ed Weekenders program in 2014, a student-led partnership with diverse schools throughout the state of Missouri.
 Each experience combines the opportunity for participants to observe/assist with instruction in Mizzou Ed’s partner schools and serve the communities surrounding the school.

-- Sponsored a weeklong trip to Detroit in 2015 in partnership with Mizzou Alternative Breaks, where students assisted a local elementary school and learned about social disparities that directly impact the education system.
+- Sponsored the first weeklong trip to Detroit in 2015 in partnership with Mizzou Alternative Breaks (MAB).
+Each year students assist in a local elementary school and after school program to learn about social inequities that directly impact the education system.
+In recent years, MAB trips have expanded to include Weekenders trips to St. Louis and Kansas City, with other locations planned.

-- Counseling psychology offers a minor and graduate certificate in multicultural psychology, supports the Coalition for Cultural Competency, offers a dual degree program with National Taiwan Normal University and Beijing Normal University, provides a clinical study abroad program, offers assistantships through the Women’s Center and International Center among other initiatives.
+- Counseling Psychology offers a minor and graduate certificate in multicultural psychology, supports the Coalition for Cultural Competency, offers a dual degree program with National Taiwan Normal University and Beijing Normal University, and offers graduate assistantship opportunities among other initiatives.

-The mission of the Diversity Committee is to provide leadership that will foster diversity and inclusion for all College of Education students, faculty and professional staff.
+The mission of the Diversity Committee is to provide leadership that will foster diversity and inclusion for all College of Education & Human Development students, faculty and professional staff.
 The Diversity Committee will promote transformative experiences and curricula that increase cultural competence and facilitate positive environments.

 The committee will: